shirazlug/ShirazLugTelegramCleaner/README.md

+# ShirazLugTelegramCleaner

-# Telegram Bot to Remove Users Joining After a Specified Date
+## Telegram Bot to Remove Users Joining After a Specified Date

 Follow the steps below to set up and execute a Rust-based Telegram bot that removes users joining after a given date.